kj-kwan/kaggle/README.md

-# kaggle
+# Kaggle Notebooks
-This repository is to share my Kaggle notebooks
+This repository is to share my Kaggle notebooks and showcase some of my data analytics work.

 <hr>